 - Copy and paste it in the /system/media/audio/ui (See screenshot).

-- Reboot your phone and your camera click sound is changed successfully.
+- Reboot your phone and now you can see that the camera click sound is successfully changed.

 If you want old camera click sound, delete the current one and rename the camera_click.ogg.bak to camera_click.ogg.

 You can use the same above procedure to change all the UI sounds on Android.